 This step helps to eliminate the chance of possible Buffer AW2 carryover. - 11.
 Pre-warm Tris-HCL (to be used for elution) at 37°C. Place the DNeasy column(s) in a clean Costar 3370 clear 96-well plate (not provided).
+It is essential that the orientation of the DNeasy column matches the Costar elution plate.
 Remove AirPore tape sheet from DNeasy column and add 50μl Tris-HCL directly to the column using a multichannel pipet.
-Incubate at room temperature for 4 min, and then centrifuge at 4,000 rpm for 3 min.
+Incubate at room temperature for 4 min, seal with a new AirPore tape sheet, and then centrifuge at 4,000 rpm for 3 min.
 Rinse the elution microtube rack used for the dry spin. - 12.
 Repeat step 11 using new Costar 3370 clear 96-well plate labeled elution 2.
-A third elution step with a further 200 μl Tris-HCL AE will increase yields by up to 15%.